 Information is retained in FoodTrader where authorised or required under the Public Records Act 1973 (Vic).

-How can I get access to personal information about me on held in FoodTrader?
+How can I get access to the personal information held in FoodTrader about me?

 You have a right to seek access to information about you held on FoodTrader.
 To request access to such information, contact your principal council.
 This will be the council that you have applied to, or which has registered or accepted a notification of your food premises.